CSI-Genomics-and-Data-Analytics-Core/datascience-launchpad/README.md

 ## User Workflow

 1.  **Register/Login:** Users access the web portal.
-2.  **Request Instance:** Users request an RStudio instance from their dashboard.
+2.  **Request Instance:** Users request an RStudio or JupyterLab instance from their dashboard.
 3.  **Provisioning:** The server starts a new Docker container for the user.
-    - Container details (ID, port, credentials, expiration) are stored in the database.
+    - Container details (ID, port, credentials/token, expiration) are stored in the database.
-    - Example Docker command:
+    - Example Docker commands:
       ```bash
+      # RStudio
       docker run -d \
         --name rstudio-user-<username> \
         --memory="<quota>" \